Complete care for rehabilitation

 Legacy Rehabilitation Institute of Oregon coordinates job training, counseling, and physical and occupational therapies in the same location.
 This coordinated approach gives patients the best chance for positive results.

-Legacy Rehabilitation Institute of Oregon is seeking Commission on the Accreditation of Rehabilitation Facilities (CARF accreditation) in 2017.
+Legacy Rehabilitation Institute of Oregon has received a three-year accreditation from the Commission on the Accreditation of Rehabilitation Facilities.

 Our team at RIO can help patients through a range of conditions, including: